pachyderm/docs-content/latest/set-up/enterprise-server/setup.md

   Enabling Auth will return a `root token` for the enterprise server. **This is separate from the root tokens for each pachd (cluster)**.
 They should all be stored securely.
   {{% /notice %}}

-Once the enterprise server is deployed, deploy your cluster(s) [`helm install...`](../../../../deploy-manage/deploy/helm-install#install-pachyderms-helm-chart) and [register it(them) with the enterprise server](#3-register-your-cluster-with-the-enterprise-server).
-Note that you have the option to register your clusters directly in your values.yaml when deploying or after its deployment, using `pachctl`.
+Once the enterprise server is deployed, deploy your cluster(s) and register it(them) with the enterprise server.

-You might want to expose your cluster(s) to the internet.
-Check the setup of a Load Balancer in our [deployment section](../../../../deploy-manage/deploy/ingress#loadbalancer).

 ## 3. Register Your Cluster With The Enterprise Server
 Similarly to the enterprise server, we can configure our pachyderm clusters to leverage Helm for licensing and authentication in one of two flavors: